csaye/coding-challenges/readme.md

 Languages: C, C#, C++, Haskell, Java, JavaScript, Python

+## Postfix

+Takes a postfix expression input from the console and prints the result of that expression.

+Languages: C#, C++, Java, Python

 ## Primes

 Prints all prime numbers up to 100 to the console.